tensortrade-org/tensortrade/README.md

 Allow state-of-the-art learning agents to improve your trading strategies and take you from idea to production, in a repeatable, maintable way.

-*The goal is to enable fast experimentation, while maintaining production-quality data pipelines.*
+*The goal of this framework is to enable fast experimentation, while maintaining production-quality data pipelines.*

 Read [the documentation](https://tensortrade.readthedocs.io).